ResearchComputing/Documentation/docs/petalibrary/petalibrary.md

 /pl/archive/<your_allocation_name>
 ```

 Access to a PetaLibrary allocation is granted using an access group.
 This group may be an existing group in the Research Computing environment or a new group created specifically for the purpose of managing access to the allocation.
-Allocation users are made members of this access group using their existing Research Computing accounts by request of the allocation owner or delegate contact to the [RC help desk](rc-help@colorado.edu).
+Allocation users are made members of this access group by requesting that the allocation owner or delegate contact to the [RC help desk](rc-help@colorado.edu) to request their RC account be added to the group.

-> _**Note:**_ Each person who accesses the PetaLibrary is required to have a Research Computing account and two-factor authentication.
+> _**Note:**_ Each person who accesses the PetaLibrary is required to have a Research Computing account and Duo two-factor authentication.

 #### Request a PetaLibrary allocation